Karthikraja-Pandian/-cornell-cs5785-applied-ml/README.md

 # -cornell-cs5785-applied-ml
-This repo consists of materials from the Applied Machine Learning course at Cornell Tech, taught in Fall 2020 by Volodymyr Kuleshov.
+This repo consists of materials from the Applied Machine Learning course at Cornell Tech, taught in Fall 2020 by Professor Volodymyr Kuleshov.